Former Silver Creek drama coach loses teaching license

 "I felt a level of [anger] I can't even explain," she said.
 "I just couldn't even imagine how many young girls North Central had failed because they didn't realize who they had working for them."

-Former Silver Creek student Olivia Castetter, listed as "Victim 4" in the documents, was in eighth grade in 2009 when she first met Shewell.
+Former Silver Creek student Olivia Castetter, the fourth listed in the license revocation request filed by Washington Township Schools, was in eighth grade in 2009 when she first met Shewell.
 She said she now fully believes she was being groomed by the teacher for a sexual relationship, although it didn't reach that point.

 She recalls her friends and others in the program warning her about the increased attention they saw the teacher giving her.